 If you hold a Danish Bachelors Degree with above average grades you will be considered for admission to a taught Masters degree.
 Your offer will depend on the subject that you wish to study.

 For more information about courses please see individual course pages.

 PhDs and other research degrees

-To apply for a PhD (or other postgraduate research qualification, such as MPhil, DClinPsy, DSocSci, EdD or MD) you must have an undergraduate (Bachelors) degree from a recognised Danish university, usually in a related subject area, with above average grades (depending on the subject you wish to study) which is equivalent to a UK Upper Second Class Honours degree (also known as a 2:1).
+To apply for a PhD (or other postgraduate research qualification) you must have an undergraduate (Bachelors) degree from a recognised Danish university, usually in a related subject area, with above average grades (depending on the subject you wish to study) which is equivalent to a UK Upper Second Class Honours degree (also known as a 2:1).

 You must also be able to demonstrate practical knowledge of appropriate research methodologies.
 Research degrees are demanding and intensive: to succeed at this level you must be highly motivated, be able to work independently, and have an appropriate familiarity with the discipline and its associated research techniques/methodologies.